hbaniecki/adversarial-explainable-ai/README.md

   </a>
 </p>

 > Explainable artificial intelligence (XAI) methods are portrayed as a remedy for debugging and trusting statistical and deep learning models, as well as interpreting their predictions.
-However, recent advances in adversarial machine learning highlight the limitations and vulnerabilities of state-of-the-art explanations, putting their security and trustworthiness into question.
+However, recent advances in adversarial machine learning (AdvML) highlight the limitations and vulnerabilities of state-of-the-art explanation methods, putting their security and trustworthiness into question.
 The possibility of manipulating, fooling or fairwashing evidence of the model's reasoning has detrimental consequences when applied in high-stakes decision-making and knowledge discovery.
-This concise survey of over 50 papers summarizes research concerning adversarial attacks on explanations of machine learning models, as well as fairness metrics.
+This survey provides a comprehensive overview of research concerning adversarial attacks on explanations of machine learning models, as well as fairness metrics.
+We introduce a unified notation and taxonomy of methods facilitating a common ground for researchers and practitioners from the intersecting research fields of AdvML and XAI.
 We discuss how to defend against attacks and design robust interpretation methods.
 We contribute a list of existing insecurities in XAI and outline the emerging research directions in adversarial XAI (AdvXAI).
+Future work should address improving explanation methods and evaluation protocols to take into account the reported safety issues.

 ### Citation